Algebraic structures and Hamiltonians from the equivalence classes of 2D conformal algebras: Construction of polynomial algebras from reduction chains of

-We remark that the integrals of the corresponding quantum system are given by They form the quadratic algebra $\hat{\mathcal{Q}}_3(2)$ with the following commutator relations The algebraically independent Casimir operators are given by where $\{\cdot,\cdot\}_a$ denotes the anti-commutator.
+We remark that the integrals of the corresponding quantum system are given by They form the quadratic algebra $\hat{\mathcal{Q}}_3(2)$ with the following commutator relations By verifying the Jacobi identity, we see that $\hat{\mathcal{Q}}_3(2)$ is associative.